A. Mitchell Palmer: Alien Property Custodian

 The size of the assets the Custodian controlled only became clear over the next year.
 Late in 1918, Palmer reported he was managing almost 30,000 trusts with assets worth $500 million.
 He estimated that another 9,000 trusts worth $300 million awaited evaluation.
 Many of the enterprises in question produced materials significant to the war effort, such as medicines, glycerin for explosives, charcoal for gas masks.
 Others ranged from mines to brewing to newspaper publishing.
 Palmer built a team of professionals with banking expertise as well as an investigative bureau to track down well-hidden assets.
 Below the top-level positions, he distributed jobs as patronage.
 For example, he appointed one of his fellow members of the Democratic National Committee to serve as counsel for a textile company and another the vice-president of a shipping line.
 Always thinking like a politician, he made sure his group's efforts were well publicized.

 In September 1918, Palmer testified at hearings held by the U.S. Senate's Overman Committee that the United States Brewers Association (USBA) and the rest of the overwhelmingly German liquor industry harbored pro-German sentiments.
 He stated that "German brewers of America, in association with the United States Brewers' Association" had attempted "to buy a great newspaper" and "control the government of State and Nation", had generally been "unpatriotic", and had "pro-German sympathies".

 As Alien Property Custodian, Palmer campaigned successfully to have his powers to dispose of assets by sale increased to counter Germany's long-term plan to conquer the world by industrial expansion even after the war.
 Even after Germany's surrender, Palmer continued the campaign to make American industry independent of German ownership, with major sales in the metals industry in the spring of 1919, for example.
 He offered his rationale in a speech to an audience of lawyers: "The war power is of necessity an inherent power in every sovereign nation.
-It is the power of self-reservation and that power has no limits other than the extent of the emergency."
+It is the power of self-preservation and that power has no limits other than the extent of the emergency."